retypeapp/retype/components/code-block.md

 +++

-### Several ranges
+### Multiple ranges

-The following sample demonstrates how to configure multiple line ranges.
+Configure multiple line ranges by separating each block with a `,` comma.

 +++ :icon-code: Source

 ~~~md
 ```js #1-2,4-8

 ```
 ~~~